marsidev/see-file-in-github/README.md

 ## Support

-If you like this project, please consider supporting it through a [PayPal donation](https://paypal.me/marsigliacr). :blush:
+If you like this project, please consider supporting it through a [PayPal donation](https://paypal.me/marsigliacr). 😊

 ## License